Euro zone yields creep up as QE takes Christmas break

 ECB governors have often said monetary policy can only go so far in stoking the euro zone economy and that structural reforms are needed in many of the bloc's major economies.

-Oil remains another wildcard for investors with crude edging up from 11-year lows, having clouded the outlook for global inflation.
-(Editing by Dominic Evans)
+Oil remains another wildcard for investors with crude hovering around 11-year lows and clouding the outlook for global inflation.

+In a sparse calendar, investors will take an interest in U.S. growth data due later on Tuesday, hoping it will not raise questions over the Federal Reserve's decision earlier this month to raise rates for the first time in nearly a decade.

+Economists polled by Reuters expect a final print of 1.9 percent, down slightly from the previous 2.1 percent reading.
+(Editing by Raissa Kasolowsky)

 * Regulator says positive that capital invested in banks (Updates with full quote, background)